LLx2/Coursera_Getting_And_Cleaning_Data/README.md

 # Coursera_Getting_And_Cleaning_Data
 The required scripts for the Coursera, Getting &amp; Cleaning Data course, week 4.

 The purpose of this file is to explain how the script run_analysis.R works via the codebook.
-Aditionally it serves as as repository for the finished tidy data(Tidy.txt) & the raw data which the tidy data is built off of.
+Aditionally the folder serves as a repository for the finished tidy data(Tidy.txt) & the raw data which the tidy data is built off of.

 All data files are available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones